blissful-void/AtR-Practices/README.md

 - Dissolving the need to return or abide in I AM
 - Effortlessness

 # Stage 3: Entering into Nothingness <a name="stage3"></a>

 ## Dropping

-- Drop away everything (knowledge, mind, body, etc).
+- Drop away everything (knowledge, mind, body, etc)

 # Stage 4: Presence as Mirror Bright Clarity <a name="stage4"></a>